RTEMS/rtems-docs/user/tools/tester.rst

 User-input
 ^^^^^^^^^^
-A test marked as "user-input" as it expects input from user
+A test marked as "user-input" as it expects input from user.

 Expected-fail
 ^^^^^^^^^^^^^